 Here’s What Makes Cucumbers Bitter—and How to Fix It

-Here's the science behind that bitter cucumber taste.
+Find out the fascinating science behind that bitter cucumber taste.

-The actual cause of bitterness in cucumbers and other gourds, like zucchini, is due to a compound known as cucurbitacin.
+The actual cause of bitterness in cucumbers and other gourds, like zucchini, is the presence of a compound known as cucurbitacin.
 This compound is always present in cucumbers, but the levels change based on the growing process of the vegetables.
 The higher the level of cucurbitacin, the more bitter the cucumber.

 In general, no. It’s true that some cucumbers and zucchinis are so bitter, they’ve caused food poisoning.
 You won’t find these kinds of vegetables at your local grocery store, though.
 Mild bitterness, like the kind you’ll find in commercially sold vegetables, will not have a negative effect on your health.